amiika/ziffers/README.md

 zplay "|:44332233:|.4h4", key: :c, scale: :chromatic
 ```

 Just copy the [source](https://raw.githubusercontent.com/amiika/ziffers/master/ziffers.rb) and run it in a free buffer or use **run_file** command to include the ziffers.rb file.
-Check out the method usage from [Ziffers methods](#ziffers-methods)

 # Basic notation

 Ziffers is a [numbered notation](https://en.wikipedia.org/wiki/Numbered_musical_notation) for music, meaning you write melodies using numbers that represent notes in some scale.
-Ziffers parses custom "ASCII" notation with **zparse** method and produces nested array that can be played or looped with the Sonic Pi.
+Ziffers parses custom "ASCII" notation with **zparse** method and produces array of hash objects that contains parameters which can be played using **zplay** method.
+You can also use **zparams** method to use produced notes in any other method.

 ## Numbers 1-7 (and 8,9)

 Notes are marked as numbers 1-7 representing the position in used scale.
 Default key is :c and scale :major making the numbers 1=C, 2=D, 3=E .. and so forth.

-## Octave change

-To create higher notes you can use + which makes octave go up, for example +1 is gain C but one octave up.
-Numbers 8 and 9 is exactly same as +1 and +2.
-Use - to change the octave one step lower.

-Octave change is sticky, meaning it affects all of the notes that comes after the +/- character

-## Rest or silence

-Use 0 to create silence in melodies

-## Sharp and flat

-- **\&** is flat
-- **\#** is sharp

-Sharps and flats are not sticky so you have to use it every time before the note number.
-For example in key of C: #1 = C#

 ## Note lengths